German paper says Obama aware of spying on Merkel since 2010

 Merkel's government said in August - just weeks before a German election - that the United States had given sufficient assurances it was complying with German law.

-This week's news has reignited criticism of the U.S. surveillance, and Volker Kauder, head of Merkel's party in parliament, called it a "grave breach of trust" and said the United States should stop its "global power demeanour".
+This week's news has reignited criticism of the U.S. surveillance.
+Volker Kauder, head of Merkel's party in parliament, called it a "grave breach of trust" and said the United States should drop its "global power demeanour".

-Kauder, however, said he was against halting negotiations on a European free trade agreement with the United States, a call made by Social Democrats and some of Merkel's Bavarian allies.
+Kauder said, however, that he was against halting negotiations on a European free trade agreement with the United States, a call made by Social Democrats and some of Merkel's Bavarian allies.

 Interior Minister Hans-Peter Friedrich told Bild am Sonntag: "Bugging is a crime and those responsible for it must be held to account."